Keyclic/keyclic-sdk/javascript-es6/docs/FeedbackApi.md

 let xKeyclicApp = "com.keyclic.app"; // String |

-let person = "person_example"; // String | The identifier of the resource formatted as GUID string.
+let person = "person_example"; // String | The identifier of the resource.

 let opts = {
   'acceptLanguage': "fr-FR", // String |
   'xKeyclicAppVersion': "xKeyclicAppVersion_example" // String |
-  'category': "category_example", // String | The identifier of the resource formatted as GUID string.
+  'category': "category_example", // String | The identifier of the resource.
   'after': new Date("2013-10-20T19:20:30+01:00"), // Date |
   'before': new Date("2013-10-20T19:20:30+01:00"), // Date |
   'geoHash': "geoHash_example", // String |
   'geoNear': "geoNear_example", // String | One latitude, one longitude and one radius (in meters) serialized and separated by a plus or a minus sign.
   'order': "desc", // String |
-  'organization': "organization_example", // String | The identifier of the resource formatted as GUID string.
+  'organization': "organization_example", // String | The identifier of the resource.
   'state': "state_example", // String |
   'visibility': "VISIBILITY_PUBLIC", // String |
   'page': 1, // Number | Page of the overview.
-  'limit': 10, // Number | Page of the overview.
+  'limit': 10 // Number | Page of the overview.
 };

 apiInstance.cgetFeedbackByPerson(xKeyclicApp, person, opts, (error, data, response) => {